nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-* Our friend Lenzork, for their unsolicited contribution to our GitHub repository by providing a comprehensive list of gifts.
+* Our friend Lenzork, for his unsolicited contribution to our GitHub repository by providing a comprehensive list of gifts.
 --------------------------------------------------------------------------------------------------------------------

 ## **Setting up, getting started**